 Guest blogs may not represent the views of the RTPI.

 Victoria Manning MRTPI is a chartered town planner and the director of Vitaka Consulting which provides waste planning services to public and private sector clients.
-Victoria is also Secretary of the London Waste Planning Forum. @Vitaka_uk
+Victoria sits on the RTPI International Committee and is also Secretary of the London Waste Planning Forum. @Vitaka_uk